Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 {% img src="01_landing_page_welcome_shot.png" alt="landing page welcome shot" %}

+Before jumping into the "why" and technicals, first a quick demo:

-**Email Newsletter Subscription Service:** You are greeted with an email newsletter subscription as soon as you are welcomed on the landing page.
-We will start bringing Cardano analytics right to your inbox.
+**Email Newsletter Subscription Service:** You are greeted with an email newsletter subscription as soon as you land on the page.
+We will start bringing Cardano research and analytics right to your inbox.

-**Website Article Library:** If you miss an email, there will be a full library of articles to read to browse from the homepage.
-Articles will range from pool group and landscape deep dives, to development updates, education and tutorials.
+**Website Article Library:** If you miss an email, there will be a full library of articles to browse from the homepage.
+Articles will range from pool group and landscape deep dives, to development updates, education, and tutorials.

 **Light and Dark Mode:** Check out the new BALANCE Dark Mode vibes, perfect to get lost in on-chain deep dives.
+You can also adjust font parameters.

 {% video src="02_welcome_in_dark_mode_demo.mov" %}

-**Grab Articles by Category:** At the bottom of the website will be article category tags to choose for certain topics of interest.
+**Grab Articles by Category:** At the bottom of the website and articles will be article category tags to choose for certain topics of interest.
+You will then be taken back to the home page with the articles of interest.

+**Research Articles:** We aim for highly curated data visualization, research, and analysis in our articles.
+At the bottom of shareable articles are calls to action to delegate, subscribe, and join our chat in the Matrix to build a community.

 {% video src="walking_thru_cf_article_bottom_boxes.mov" %}

 ## Chart Boards

-More than a website, BALANCE is an Application.
+BALANCE is _way_ more than a Website, it's an Application.

 - CIP-50 Chart Board
 - Tool Tip